-Information for Whitby Residential Trip 2018 - CLICK HERE
+Information for Kingswood Trip 2019 - CLICK HERE

 We aim to provide pupils with a range of sporting experiences to improve physical skills, develop independent thinking and support the development of agility and strength.
 We believe that through participation in individual and team sports such experiences contribute to the development of a healthy lifestyle, the development of confidence, self-esteem and respect for others.

 The Academy works in partnership with other schools to promote PE Children take part in a range of festivals and competitions over the year in a number of sports.
 These have included Football, Wake Up and Shake Up, Athletics and Cross Country.
 These events have been open to both boys and girls of different age groups.
 Additionally we have taken part in competitive Football competitions as well as playing friendly matches.

 All children have an opportunity to learn to swim before they leave us for secondary school.
 All Year 4 pupils have swimming lessons at the local Leisure Centre.
 Parents are notified by letter about arrangements for swimming lessons in Year 4.

 Children from Year 2 upwards have the opportunity to learn to play a musical instrument with tuition provided by the Local Authority Music service.
 At the moment we have children learning the guitar, cello, violin, drums, clarinet and brass instruments.
 From time to time there are spaces for new children to start lessons.
 Please see the school office if you are interested.

 The Music Service sets a termly charge for tuition.
 At the moment this is £70 a term.

 All Year 5 children have a weekly Guitar lesson that is provided at no charge with funding from the Lotteries New Opportunities Fund.
 A lunchtime recorder club has also just been started.

 Over the year the children are given opportunities to perform in front of the school audience and parents.
 Younger children perform Nativity plays and other Christmas plays at Christmas while the oldest children take part in a summer production.